1. What is this website for?

 In 2008 the site was entirely redeveloped moved to a dedicated host with gobs more bandwidth.
 Products from Zazzle.com were added to the merch offerings, now available in Canadian dollars with Canadian shipping at Zazzle.ca.

-On November 8, 2008 we celebrated out 10-year anniversary at Club 23 West with an event called Decadence.
+On November 8, 2008 we celebrated our 10-year anniversary at Club 23 West with an event called Decadence.
 The current version of the site was developed "month of Sundays" fashion over the course of 2012 and 2013 in an effort the remove all of the legacy code and proprietary dependencies in the site.

 The site is largely just a historical archive at this point with only occasional updates and maintenance to keep things operating.
 Keep an eye on Atratus' blog for updates.